 For a moment, forget about your essay topic entirely.

 Instead, write about what you ate for lunch.
-Write about your last bus ride to campus, or about the strange times that we're now in.
+Write about your last bus ride to campus, or about the strange times we're in.
 Write in ink, in crayon, on napkins, or on the Business section of a discarded newspaper.
 Time yourself: 15, 20 minutes.
 Whatever it takes.